et-tamen-compilat/medical-image-computing/src/uses-of-ai-in-radiology.md

 title: "Uses of AI in Radiology"
 ---

-![](/content-images/uses.png)
-*Breakdown of the tasked addressed by research papers in this field up until 2017*

-As can be seen in the diagram above, various uses of artificial intelligence, and in particular convolutional neural networks, are being researched into up.
+Various uses of artificial intelligence, and in particular convolutional neural networks, are being researched into up.
 From organ segmentation to registration, some areas have already benefited from significant AI contributions, whilst others have only recently been explored.
 These could offer various benefits, namely limiting diagnostic errors caused by the eye-strain of radiologists, and complementing their work by providing data analysis too large for a human to process.
 At the same time, offering a cheaper and accessible diagnosis, notably in parts of the world lacking radiologists, is another outcome that researchers aim towards.
 Below, the main uses are presented alongside example of their applications.

+![](/content-images/uses.png)
+*Breakdown of the tasked addressed by research papers in this field up until 2017*

 ##Classification

-* Exam classification:
+### Exam classification:

 This is one of the first areas in which machine learning was introduced.
 From an “exam”, i.e one or several images as input(s), this method outputs a single diagnostic variable, generally indicating if a disease is present or not.
 The main constraint in introducing CNNs to perform this task is the lack of clinical data, and the extensive time from medical experts that is required for data annotations.
 Whilst a dataset typically contains millions of samples, medical imaging datasets typically only have hundreds of thousands of exams to use as samples.
 Several approaches exist to overcome this challenge.